Soheab/dpy-badhosts/README.md

 **this list is not exhaustive**

 Reason not listed or considering buying a host but not sure if it's any good?
-Consider around in the server.
+Ask around in the server.

 Trusted hosts can be found at `?tag hosting` in the server.